XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/configure-amendment-voting.md

 <!-- MULTICODE_BLOCK_END -->

-**Note:** The short name of the amendment is case-sensitive.
+**Note:** The short name of the amendment is case sensitive.
 You can also use an amendment's ID as hexadecimal, which is not case sensitive.

 ## Using the Config File